Charles K. Armstrong: Columbia University's investigation

 On September 10, 2019, Columbia University released a letter to faculty explaining that it had concluded a multi-part formal investigation of Armstrong's research conduct and determined that he had committed plagiarism.
-It further announced that Armstrong will retire at the end of 2020.
+It further announced that Armstrong would retire at the end of 2020.
 He left the university in June 2020.

 According to documents obtained by journalists Khadija Hussein and Karen Xia, Columbia's investigation concluded in January 2019 and its scope extended back to Armstrong's tenure file submitted in 2003.
 That tenure file included draft chapters of what would ultimately become Armstrong's book Tyranny of the Weak.
 According to Balázs Szalontai, who obtained a copy of the investigation's draft report in 2018, the investigation found evidence in the tenure file that Armstrong had plagiarized Szalontai's dissertation.
 A partial copy of an earlier draft of Columbia's investigation report was made public by the Retraction Watch website on September 20, 2019.